 Working in your business refers to delivering services and the actual work you’ll do for your clients.
 Working on your business includes things like:

 - Tending to your VA-dedicated social media profiles.

 - Sourcing, pitching and following up with potential clients.

-- Pursuing marketing strategies like email marketing, creating blog content or attending virtual networking events.
+- Pursuing marketing strategies like creating blog content or attending virtual networking events.

 It’s easy to get caught up in client work and to view all your available time as time you could be exchanging for money.
-Don’t fall into the trap of having an “employee mindset,” though.
+Don’t get caught up in this “employee mindset,” though.
 The work you do on your business is crucial to its long-term success and sustainability.

-Lastly, one of the questions we field occasionally is about whether there’s still a demand for virtual assistants and is there enough demand that one can charge decent rates.
+Lastly, one of the questions I field occasionally is about whether there’s still a demand for Virtual Assistants and is there enough demand that one can charge decent rates.